qCMOS cameras qCMOS cameras

 Camera setup

-Data courtery of: SPring-8 BL20B2 beamline by Dr. Masato Hoshino, Senior researcher in Japan Synchrotron Radiation Research Institute (JASRI)
+Data courtesy of SPring-8 BL20B2 beamline by Dr. Masato Hoshino, Senior Scientist in Japan Synchrotron Radiation Research Institute (JASRI)

 Raman spectroscopy

-Raman effect is the scattering of light at a wavelength different from that of the incident light, and Raman spectroscopy is a technique for determining the material properties by measuring this wavelength.
-Raman spectroscopy enables structural analysis at the molecular level, which provides information on chemical bonding, crystallinity, etc.
+The Raman effect is the scattering of light at a wavelength different from that of the incident light.
+Raman spectroscopy is a technique for determining material properties by measuring this wavelength.
+This type of spectroscopy enables structural analysis at the molecular level, which provides information on aspects such as chemical bonding and crystallinity.

-Raman spectrum (single frame) comparison under condition of equal photon number per pixel in line scan type Raman imaging system
+Raman spectrum (single frame) comparison under conditions of equal photon number per pixel in a line scan type Raman imaging system

 Raman Image